rjmsecurity/ontologia/CompTIA A+ 1002/1.9 Unix commands/chmod.md

 5 | read and execute | r - x
 6 | read and write | r w -
 7 | read, write, and execute | r w x

+- `chmod 744 script.sh` sets the owner's permissions to `7`, the group associated with the file to `4`, and everyone else not part of the user or group to `4`
 - as you can see it's like binary
 - `-rwxr--r-- 1 professor staff 8980 Aug 8 10:27 script.sh` this output translates back to `744`